ozeidan/gosearch/README.md

 	gosearch -p [query]

+It is also possible to fuzzy search on whole file paths.
+To do this, run

+	gosearch -fp [query]
+Not sure if I'll leave fuzzy path searching in the program, as I'm not sure about the usefulness of this feature.
+It does increase the duration of the initial index and memory consumptoin by a little bit.

 To reverse the sorting order, the `-r` flag can be set, and sorting can be disabled by setting the `-nosort` flag.